Xperience09/Kenbi-s-Imaginarium/README.md

 # Initial project start-up:
 # For installing Node JS and 1st time application run:

-# powershell:
+# powershell (if needed to install node/npm in your system -> npm not found error):

 fnm env --use-on-cd | Out-String | Invoke-Expression

 fnm use --install-if-missing 22

-# if you're running it for 1st time
+# if you're running it for 1st time (otherwise skip this step)
 npm i

 # run app: